VHRanger/Automation-FAQ/automation.md

 *   People don't want/need more radiology services.
 Existing radiologists can't/don't find new specialties.
 We have as many radiologists, but they're paid less.

 As we see, in the same case, our radiologist can end up making more money, less money and keep his job, or lose his job entirely.
 Which scenario plays out depends on economic factors like the [elasticity of supply/demand][20], the [substitution effect][21], the [income effect][22].
-An interesting example of automation leading to unexpected job growth is the invention of spreadsheet software.
-In 1985 there were two million bookkeepers in the United States.
-Today there are only about one million.
-Why?
-Spreadsheet software happened.
-While the number of bookkeepers halved, the number of accountants and auditors doubled (roughly 1.8 million) and the number of financial analysts exploded (around 2.1 million).
-Of the million people who stopped working as bookkeepers, it's highly likely that many were freed from the most boring tasks in their job and were able to move into more interesting, productive work rather than being discarded.

-Another example: When ATMs were introduced to banks in the 1980s, people thought bank tellers would quickly stop existing.
+Second example: When ATMs were introduced to banks in the 1980s, people thought bank tellers would quickly stop existing.
 Over time, each bank branch did end up employing fewer tellers.
 However, ATMs made it cheaper to operate bank branches, so more bank branches opened and there were eventually [more bank teller jobs over all][23]:

 <img src="https://www.singlelunch.com/wp-content/uploads/2019/10/bessenfig1.png" alt="" width="805" height="545" class="alignnone size-full wp-image-887" />

+A final example of automation leading to unexpected job growth is the invention of spreadsheet software.
+In 1985 there were two million bookkeepers in the United States.
+[Today there are only about one million.](

+SOURCE SOURCE SOURCE

+)Between those two dates, spreadsheet software revolutionized a bookkeeper's daily work.

+However, while the number of bookkeepers halved, the number of accountants and auditors doubled (roughly 1.8 million jobs) and the number of financial analysts exploded (around 2.1 million jobs).
+Of the million people who stopped working as bookkeepers, many were freed from the most boring tasks in their job and were able to move into more interesting, productive work rather than being discarded.

 This shows that it's extremely difficult to predict the effect of automating a task on the workers who do that task.

 ### 4) Automation may be linked to rising inequality

 Automating work makes a country richer on average in the long run.
 This doesn't mean that everyone will get richer -- automation can increase or decrease economic inequality.

-A quick example - if a task gets automated and a common good is now much cheaper than it used to be, this could translate into lower prices, leading to widespread consumer gains and lower inequality.
-But it could also lead to equivalent prices and higher profit margins, which could increase inequality.
+A quick example - a task gets automated and a common good is now much cheaper to produce.
+This could translate into lower prices, leading to widespread consumer gains and lower inequality.
+But it could also lead to equivalent prices and higher profit margins, which would increase inequality.
 Which scenario happens depends on market concentration, among several factors.
-This is just one example of how automation could impact inequality in either direction.

 Inequality in the USA [has increased in the last 30 years.][24]
 There is some evidence that this is partly the result of recent technological progress, AKA automation.